 - Misconception: Thin people don’t have high cholesterol.2

 - Fact: While overweigh people are more likely to have high cholesterol, thin people can also be affected.2

 - Misconception: With medications, no lifestyle changes are needed.2

 - Fact: Medications can help control cholesterol levels, but diet and lifestyle changes are the best way to reduce heart disease and stroke risk.2

 - Misconception: If the Nutrition Facts label shows no cholesterol, the food is “heart healthy.”2

 - Fact: A lot of times foods that are marked as “low cholesterol” have high levels of saturated or trans-fat, which raise cholesterol.2

 Treatment of High Cholesterol

 Working with your health care provider can lower your cholesterol, which will reduce the risk of heart disease and stroke.
 Lifestyle changes such as eating a heart-healthy diet, regular exercise, avoiding tobacco and losing weight (if overweight or obese) are all things that can lower your cholesterol.
 However, these lifestyle changes may not work for everyone, in which case, there are many medications available.
 Statins are recommended for most patients, but your doctor may consider other options as well.

-reach out to the Tria Health Help Desk: 1.888.799.8742
+Contact the Tria Health Help Desk at 1.888.799.8742